 Health is an extremely important aspect of Iron & Aether, and despite its name, is not necessarily indicative of a character’s physical ability to take blows; a knife to the heart is just as deadly at 100 Health as it is at 10.
 Rather, Health is a single term that refers a multitude of closely-related factors that represent, more than anything, a character’s willingness and ability, physically and mentally, to carry on.
 These factors include, but are not necessarily limited to: their physical durability, the condition of their armor, their luck, their discipline, and their physical exhaustion.

-This last factor, a character’s fatigue level, is especially important, as Health is the only measurement of exhaustion in I&A. Because of this, whenever characters undergo especially exhaustive activities, such as running for a long time or keeping themselves afloat in turbulent waters, this will reduce Health in exactly the same way as taking damage from an attack would.
+This last factor, a character’s fatigue level, is especially important, as Health is the only measure of exhaustion in I&A. Because of this, whenever characters undergo especially exhaustive activities, such as running for a long time or keeping themselves afloat in turbulent waters, this will reduce Health in exactly the same way as taking damage from an attack would.

 Your Health is determined by your class and CON score; refer to your class description for more information.